Aldi prepares to open 3rd Charleston-area store; new downtown restaurant on way

 When one grocery store door closes, another one opens.

 That's the case in Summerville.
-Earth Fare recently shuttered its organic supermarket on North Main Street while less than a mile away discount grocer Aldi is preparing to fling open its doors.
+Earth Fare recently went dark on North Main Street as discount grocer Aldi is preparing to fling open its doors less than a mile away.

-The no-frills food store plans to welcome customers in April at 1001 N. Main St. An opening date has not been set, but workers are busy putting the final touches on the inside and outside of the 12,000-square-foot store.
+The no-frills food chain plans to welcome customers in April at 1001 N. Main St. An opening date has not been set, but workers are putting the final touches on the inside and outside of the 12,000-square-foot store.

 When it opens, it will be the second location in Summerville and the third store in the Charleston area for the Germany-based retailer.

-The town’s first Aldi — and the first in the Lowcountry — welcomed customers in 2015 on Dorchester Road, across from the Lowes Foods store that opened two years later in the redeveloped Oakbrook Station Shopping Center.
+The town’s first Aldi — and the first in the Lowcountry — welcomed customers in 2015 on Dorchester Road, across from the Lowes Foods that opened two years later in Oakbrook Station Shopping Center.

 A fourth Aldi is in the works as well.
 The grocer is taking over the former Barnes & Noble Booksellers site in Northwoods Marketplace Shopping Center at 7620 Rivers Ave. in North Charleston.
 It's expected to open later this year.
 The bookstore closed in January.